Longer life expectancy of retirees presents challenges in retirement

 Such is the conundrum faced by retirees and their financial advisers.
 Since 1960, Great Britain’s average life expectancy increased to 83.5 for males and 85.9 for females.

-Life expectancy of retirees by the numbers
+The life expectancy of retirees by the numbers

 While living longer is a positive development, it could produce substantial risks for retirees.
 According to a report from the Office of National Statistics, the average life expectancy of a 65-year-old UK man is 18.5 years.
 The figure for women is 20.9 years.